mdjahidhasan009/React-Note/state/state.md

 | **Reusability**        | Components using state alone are not reusable.  | Helps in making components reusable.            |

+# Lift State Up
+Lifting state up is a technique in React where you move the state from a child component to its parent component.
+This is useful when multiple components need to share the same state.
+By lifting the state up to the closest common ancestor, you can share the state between components without having to pass it down through multiple levels of the component tree.

 ### References
 * [reactjs-interview-questions - github](https://github.com/sudheerj/reactjs-interview-questions?tab=readme-ov-file#what-is-react)